If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Er

-How to Fix: Press the STOP/CANCEL button to clear the display.
+How to Fix: Press the STOP/CANCEL button.
+You may need to restart the wash cycle from the beginning.

 CE